Jump to content

 Italy, officially the Italian Republic, is a country in Southern and Western Europe.
 It consists of a peninsula that extends into the Mediterranean Sea, with the Alps on its northern land border, as well as nearly 800 islands, notably Sicily and Sardinia.
 Italy shares its borders with France, Switzerland, Austria, Slovenia, and two enclaves: Vatican City and San Marino.
 It is the tenth-largest country in Europe by area, covering 301,340 km2 (116,350 sq mi), and third-most populous member state of the European Union, with a population of nearly 60 million.
 Italy's capital and largest city is Rome; other major urban areas include Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, and Venice.

-The history of Italy goes back to numerous ancient Italian peoples, notably including the Romans, who conquered the Mediterranean world during the Roman Republic and ruled it for centuries during the Roman Empire.
+The history of Italy goes back to numerous Italic peoples, notably including the ancient Romans, who conquered the Mediterranean world during the Roman Republic and ruled it for centuries during the Roman Empire.
 With the spread of Christianity, Rome became the seat of the Catholic Church and the Papacy.
 Between late antiquity and the Early Middle Ages, Italy experienced the arrival of Germanic tribes and the fall of the Western Roman Empire.
 By the 11th century, Italian city-states and maritime republics expanded, bringing renewed prosperity through commerce and laying the groundwork for modern capitalism.
 The Italian Renaissance flourished during the 15th and 16th centuries and spread to the rest of Europe.
 Italian explorers discovered new routes to the Far East and the New World, contributing significantly to the European Age of Discovery.
-However, centuries of rivalry and infighting between city-states left the peninsula divided.
 (Full article...)

 List of selected articles